intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 If SW inside TDX guest tries to read any other leaf from the above table, the value of 0 is returned.

+Going forward TDX module introduced a new TDX guest feature, called REDUCE_VE (for details consult latest `Intel TDX module architecture specification <https://cdrdv2.intel.com/v1/dl/getContent/733575>`_).
+If this feature is enabled by the TDX guest, all CPUID leaves from the above table except the reserved ones (0x80000005, 0x40000000- 0x400000FF) won't result in a #VE insertion and will contain the values predefined or calculated by TDX module and therefore can be considered trusted.
+This helps reduce the issues resulting from
+#VE Linux kernel handler returning the value of "0" on these leaves.

 Perfmon
 -------